-My family eats a lot of nuts in cereal, baked goods, pasta sauces and even make cheese from nuts.
+My family eats a lot of nuts in cereal, baked goods, and pasta sauces.
 This means that we always have a large stockpile of nuts at home.
-But, unlike with our stockpile of salt, sugar, and flour, storing nuts so they don’t go bad is a bit tricky.
+Unlike with our stockpile of salt, sugar, and flour, storing nuts so they don’t go bad is a bit tricky.

-Below is what you need to know about long-term storage of nuts including shelf life, drying and storage.
+Below is what you need to know about the long-term storage of nuts, including shelf life, drying, and storage.

 Do Nuts Go Bad?

 Yes, all types of nuts can go bad.
-Exposure to air, high temperatures and light will cause the fats and nutrients in nuts to degrade.
+Exposure to air, high temperatures, and light will cause the nuts’ fats and nutrients to degrade.
 Moisture will speed up the degradation process and also allow mold and bacteria to grow.

 The main reasons nuts go bad are:

 - Rancidity: Nuts become rancid when their fats break down.
 Exposure to heat and air will make nuts go rancid very quickly.

 - Pests: Pantry moths particularly love nuts.
 Some people have problems with rodents getting into their nuts storage as well.
 Read about how to prevent and get rid of pantry pests and how to mouse-proof your food storage.

-- Mold: Nuts are prone to molds which produce byproducts called aflatoxins.
+- Mold: Nuts are prone to molds, which produce byproducts called aflatoxins.
 These compounds are carcinogenic and can cause liver damage.
 Breathing in aflatoxins can also irritate the lungs.
-High moisture is a main cause of mold growth in nuts.
+High moisture is the leading cause of mold growth in nuts.